Too much self-centered attitude brings isolation. Result: loneliness, fear, anger. The extreme self-centered attitude is the source of suffering.

 Don’t get me wrong, we aren’t talking about a horrible human being here.
 This person doesn’t actually want to hurt anyone.
 However, their focus is all on them.
 All they are thinking about is how it would make THEM feel if they hurt someone.
 Their focus is entirely on self, but superficial self.
 The outside self, not the inner self where self-awareness exists and makes you take stock of your behaviour and allow you to change it.

 Self-centeredness can take many forms, from above where one is the sole emotional focus of one’s thoughts, to where one is deliberately using others for one’s benefit and all the degrees in between.
-It is also possible that you may not even be aware how self-centered you are.
+It is also possible that you may not even be aware of how self-centred you are.

-I believe in general human goodness, and I don’t think most people actually want to be self-centered.
+I believe in general human goodness, and I don’t think most people actually want to be self-centred.
 I think most people do want to be able to give and receive affection, have healthy relationships – but not everyone is consciously working on overcoming their internal triggers and limitations to achieve that.
 So that’s what this exercise is about.
-If you are find that you are self-centered, or more self-centered than you thought, that doesn’t necessarily make you a bad person.
-The awareness is the key.
+If you find that you are self-centred, or more self-centred than you thought, that doesn’t necessarily make you a bad person.
+Awareness is the key.
 You need to know exactly who you are in order to determine if you want to continue being that, or if some changes/improvements are needed.